 The library in his house “Finca Vigia” in Cuba includes F S C Northrop’s “The Meeting of East and West“.
 This image from the site by Hilary Justice.
 Northrop is the red one in the middle.
 The brown one to the left of it is “The Good Soldier Schweik” by Hasek, which is a longer … Continue reading “Hemingway read Northrop”

-West Met East – Metaphorically Speaking – Resturned from China.
+[Review of Lakoff & Johnson “Metaphors We Live By”] West Met East – Metaphorically Speaking – Just returned from China.
 Suprisingly I didn’t get to read Northrop as much as expected, because I’d just received Lakoff and Johnson’s “Metaphors We Live By” the morning I departed.
-I’ve just finished the book itself on the flight back, just the afterword added to the 2003 edition to … Continue reading “West Met East – Metaphorically Speaking”
+I’ve just finished the book itself on the flight … Continue reading “West Met East – Metaphorically Speaking”

 West Meets East – Off to China for a week’s buisness.
 Will anyone believe me, that it’s purely coincidence I’m in the middle of reading Northrop’s Meeting of East and West ?!

 As you know, I’ve just started reading Northrop [Previous] [ Previous] and already hooked because he is straight into the pragmatic effects of the Catch-22 of the recursive argument about how absolute can a metaphysics be that includes it’s own definition.
 [Quote] the basic paradox of our time [is that] “sound” theory tends to destroy … Continue reading “East Meets West #2”

 Just received “The Meeting of East and West” by F.S.C.
 Northrop (MacMillan, 1946, 1st ed, 2nd impression) (just said that) and what a book.
 This is the volume that so influenced Pirsig on his troopship return from Korea in 1948.
 The book that turned a lateral drifter into pursuer of something important (ZMM25 p124).
 Anyway, … Continue reading “East Meets West”